WagnerSousaLima/WagnerSousaLima/README.md

 ## *Hello guys, what's up? :)*

-*Welcome to my Github profile.
-My name is Wagner Lima and I'm 33 years old.*
+*Welcome to my GitHub profile!
+I'm Wagner Lima,<br />

-*I love technology and how it can transform people's lives*<br />
+a technology enthusiast passionate about how it can positively impact people's lives.*

-*because this, I'm computing, science, innovation and tech lover.*<br />
+*Here's a bit about me:*<br />

-🎓 *Graduated in Systems Analysis and Development at Senac-SP.*<br />
+*🎓 Graduated in Systems Analysis and Development from Senac-SP.*<br />

-📚 *Always studying and practicing to become the best software developer I can be.*<br />
+*📚 Always studying and practicing to improve as a software developer.*<br />

+*🚀 Passionate about computing, science, innovation, and technology.*<br />

-🙋🏻 *Eager to embrace new opportunities and overcome challenges.*<br />
+*🙋🏻‍♂️ Eager to embrace new opportunities and tackle challenges head-on.*<br />